 Walking through my local Walmart one day I stopped by the sporting goods counter to take a look at .22s.
-Cheap to buy and cheap to feed.
+My wishlist included cheap to buy and cheap to feed.
 Strictly by proxy I’d heard of the Ruger 10/22, and knew it was the gold standard.
-Sadly, Wally-world didn’t have any in their cabinet.
+Sadly, Wally World didn’t have any in their cabinet.

-What they did have was a tiny, black, semi-automatic .22 with a price tag just a hair over $140.
+What they did have was a tiny, black, semi-automatic .22 with a synthetic stock and the low price of just a hair over $140.
 At that time the most I had to go on was brand recognition.
 I had heard of Mossberg, so I picked up the tiny 702 Plinkster.
 It may still be one of the best firearm purchases I’ve ever made.

 Then there’s the accuracy.
 I hadn’t actually fired the rifle in two or three years.
 In that time it’s only been out of the safe long enough to get cased for two trips across two different states.
 It ended up just a touch off of zero.